harbortype/glyphs-scripts/README.md

 ## Script list

 - **Add Extremes to Selection:** Adds extreme points to selected paths.
 - **Add Tangent Nodes at a Specific Angle:** Insert points on the tangents at a specific angle.
 Optionally extrude the path in the same direction, creating a block shadow effect.
+Needs Vanilla.
 - **Copy Master into Sublayer:** Copies a master into a sublayer of another master for the selected glyphs.
 Useful for creating COLR/CPAL color fonts.
-Based on @mekkablue's Copy Layer to Layer script.
+Based on [@mekkablue](https://github.com/mekkablue/Glyphs-Scripts)'s Copy Layer to Layer script.
+Needs Vanilla.
 - **Interpolate Path with Itself:** Interpolates the path with itself.
 The fixed half will be the one with the start point.
+This script will be improved in the near future.
 - **Make Next Node First:** Moves the start point of the selected  path(s) to the next oncurve node.
 Specially useful if assigned to a keyboard shortcut.
 - **Make Previous Node First:** Moves the start point of the selected  path(s) to the previous oncurve node.
 Specially useful if assigned to a keyboard shortcut.
 - **Open All Nodes:** Opens all nodes for the selected paths (or all paths if none are selected).
 - **Open Selected Nodes:** Opens the selected nodes.
 - **Rename Glyphs and Update Features:** Renames glyphs and updates all classes and features.
 Will match either the entire glyph name or the dot suffix.
+Needs Vanilla.

 ## Installing